GuildCrafts/interview-app/README.md

 ### Guide to contributing questions
 - Fork the repo
 - Add the questions to the file `data/questions.json`.
-Make sure the questions are tagged with the appropriate `tags`, and `level`.
+Make sure the questions are tagged with the appropriate `topics`, and `level`.
 - Create a Pull Request from your forked repo against the master branch of this repo.